 Fig. 4B shows the straightness level of embeddings across every transformation of the network.
 Similar to the sequential MNIST case, straightness increased sharply near the layer where the straightening loss was applied, and gradually elsewhere under convolution, spatial pooling, and fully-connected linear layers.
 In contrast, representations optimized for invariance were not straightened across processing stages.
-Examples of image sequences that produced the straightest trajectories (Fig. 4C, left) show clearly identifiable object contours and temporal transformations, while those that had the most curved trajectories (Fig. 4C, right) appear fuzzy with little identifiable structure and are inherently less predictable.
+Examples of image sequences that produced the straightest trajectories (Fig. 4C, left) show clearly identifiable object contours and temporal transformations, while those

 How can this geometry give rise to class separation?
-Here we use digit identity as an example.
-We hypothesized that since outputs from the same class take up fewer dimensions, if classifiers $(w_i \in \mathbb{R}^{10 \times 128}, \text{ where })$ 10 is the number of possible classes) are chosen to be orthogonal to that subspace, then all the within-class variations can be projected out.
-This would make classification a much easier task.
+We argue that if the representations of images in the same class lie in a low-dimensional space, then a classifier can be constructed by projecting out this subspace, and thus eliminating the within-class variation.
 To test this hypothesis, we computed the cosine similarity of the classifier's decision axis and the trajectory velocities (Fig. 3E).
 Compared with the distribution of random vectors and the invariance case, the straightened trajectories are more orthogonal to the classifiers, confirming our intuitions.
 Thus, information about other visual features is preserved in the null space of the decision axis for digit identity.